eplt/Deep-Learning-Coursera-Complete/awesome-python-machine-learning.md

 * [Jupyter Notebook (IPython)](https://jupyter.org) - A rich toolkit to help you make the most out of using Python interactively.
 * [ptpython](https://github.com/jonathanslenders/ptpython) - Advanced Python REPL built on top of the [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit).

+## Running your own Jupyter Notebook online (free for 2 months)

+Use One-click "Machine Learning and AI" image on DigitalOcean to play around with Python using Jupyter Notebook.
+Use my referral link and receive $10 in credit immediately as new user, enough to run a small 1GB-RAM 25GB-SSD server for 2 months, $5 a month after.
+Let me know if you need help with the setup. [https://m.do.co/t/b298d6966c0c](https://m.do.co/t/b298d6966c0c)
+I get some free credit (not cash) to run my server there if you sign up using the link.

 ## Deep Learning

 *Frameworks for Neural Networks and Deep Learning.
 See: [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).*